top of page

 Minimum of 1,000 streams

 1) Tracks will have to generate at least 1,000 streams in the previous 12 months in order to generate royalties.
 Meaning, if you release a track and it doesn't generate 1,000 streams within the first year, you will not receive royalties for it.
 Why was this change made?
 Digital services and similar music services tend to release royalties to independent artists once they reach a minimum of $50.
 Spotify used to wire the royalties to the digital distributors, and they would keep up to $50 until they paid artists.
 This means these small music royalties will now park at Spotify instead of staying at the different music distribution services.
-These small streaming payouts can eventually add up to millions of dollars.
+These small streaming music payouts can eventually add up to millions of dollars.
 We will start seeing digital distribution companies shut down in the next few years, and the bigger distributors will most likely raise their artist subscription fees in order to handle the loss of income.

 Streaming and social services